Welcome, all those who found their way here from Dr Terry Wahls’ Facebook mention of my post on the metabolic hypothesis of MS from three years ago.

 - low on carbohydrates (I avoid grains, for example—especially corn/maize—and only eat very high (85%) cocoa chocolate which is relatively low in sucrose, and then only once a day, and only a bit, immediately after lunch)

-- low on dairy (butter and cream are for high days and holidays only; cultured dairy—cheese, sour cream, yoghurt—upsets my internal economy horribly so I don’t touch it)
+- low on dairy (butter and cream are fine for high days and holidays; cultured dairy—cheese, sour cream, yoghurt —upsets my internal economy horribly so I don’t touch it).
+Though weirdly, crème fraiche in small amounts seems to be okay, as is lightly-cultured butter.
+Why?
+No idea.

-- low on fruit (I eat a bit of apple in salad, and berries sometimes after dinner—always fresh, never dried—and I avoid those fruits I know I’m sensitive to: bananas, strawberries, melons etc)
+- low on fruit (I eat a bit of apple in salad, and berries sometimes after dinner—always fresh, never dried—and I avoid those fruits I know I have a problem with: bananas, strawberries, melons etc)

 - very low on omega-6 containing foods